GOMTAE/hummingbird_pkg/README.md

 Please modify the path of the models to evaluate your own trained agents.

-**Please note**:  There is no parser implementation on our code.
+> **Note**: There is no parser implementation on our code.
 Therefore you have to manually change the path of the model you are calling for evaluation.

 ## Acknowledgement
 I want to express my gratitude to many researchers who provided the simulator and package as open-source, making the research possible!